rajapramod/StatisticsAndProbability/01 Statistics & Fundamentals of Data 756e5ac3d3c84666ae5e10f1e40dfe26.md

 | Population vs Sample | Focuses on the entire population. | Focuses on subset of a population to draw conclusions on entire population. |
 | Measurement tools & techniques | Uses measures of central tendency and dispersion, like mean, median, mode, standard deviation, range, variance, skewness, etc. | Uses methods like hypothesis testing, confidence intervals, regression analysis, ANOVA (analysis of variance), chi-square tests, t-tests, etc. |
 | Goal | To summarize, organize & present data. | Generalize findings to a larger population, make predictions, test hypotheses, evaluate relationships, and support decision-making. |

-### Questions

-- What is census?
-    The process of conducting a survey to collect data for the entire population is called a census.

-- What is a sample survey?
-    The process of conducting a survey to collect data for a sample is called a sample survey.